 Apple Filing Protocol (AFP) — AFP is a file sharing protocol that allows you to access the files on other computers and NAS devices on your network.
 CCC can copy files to and from folders and sharepoints on SMB and AFP sharepoints.
 AFP is deprecated in favor of the SMB protocol starting with OS X Yosemite.

 Backup — A backup, or the process of backing up, refers to the copying and archiving of computer data so it may be used to restore the original after a data loss event.
 The verb form is back up, in two words, whereas the noun is backup.
 In other words, you back up your data using CCC.
 When you have done that, you have a backup of your data on physically disparate media.

 Bootable backup — Same as backup, but a backup of a volume that contains an operating system that can be used to boot the computer if the primary startup volume fails.

 Boot selector — See Startup Manager.

-Checksumming or "Find and replace corrupted items" — With this option, CCC will calculate an MD5 checksum of every file on the source and every corresponding file on the destination.
+Checksumming or "Find and replace corrupted items" — With this option, CCC will calculate a checksum of every file on the source and every corresponding file on the destination.
 CCC then uses these checksums to determine if a file should be copied.
 This option will increase your backup time, but it will expose any corrupted files within your backup set on the source and destination.
 This is a reliable method of verifying that the files that have been copied to your destination volume actually match the contents of the files on the source volume.

 Clone (CCC) — A copy of a folder or volume; a non-proprietary backup.
 Clone is a common word used (historically) for a CCC backup, although it is not a term that we use any more due to the ambiguity introduced by the "cloning" feature that Apple introduced in the APFS filesystem.